Course Outline

 - Understanding the Expert System.

-- Accessing options via Right-Click functionality.
+- Navigating options via Right-Click functionality.

 - Interpretation (reference patterns), impact of OS/driver Offload features.